What is user-centred design?

-The UCD process consists of six phases - two planning and four delivery.
+The UCD process consists of 6 phases: 2 planning and 4 delivery.

-The two planning phases focus on typical project planning aspects such as problem space, resources, agency readiness, team logistics, governance, etc.
+The 2 planning phases focus on typical project planning aspects such as problem space, resources, agency readiness, team logistics, governance, etc.

-The four delivery phases see the team in action, talking to users to understand their real needs, prototyping potential solutions, and building the minimum viable product ready for public use.
+The 4 delivery phases see the team in action, talking to users to understand their real needs, prototyping potential solutions, and building the minimum viable product ready for public use.

 UCD Tools and References

-The following tools and references can be used to support the User Centred Design (UCD) process:
+The following tools and references can be used to support the UCD process: